-Much like peach cobbler, this peach dump cake recipe is a casual dessert perfect for finishing simple family dinners such as Kielbasa and Potatoes, Chicken Fajita Pasta or Crockpot Tuna Casserole.
+Much like peach cobbler, this easy peach dump cake is a casual dessert perfect for finishing simple family dinners such as Kielbasa and Potatoes, Chicken Fajita Pasta or Crockpot Tuna Casserole.
 It's also a great choice to bring to pot lucks and cook outs.

 Of course, this is a fabulous summer peach dessert, but as it uses canned fruit you can make it any time of year.
 Peach dump cake is a great way to brighten up a dreary cold day.
 Why not make dinner more special tonight, by finishing it with this easy treat!